tskootsky/tskootsky.github.io/_posts/2020-05-06-Outlooks-Classification.md

 On the other hand, people who generally have a positive outlook on life and potentially have more personal or intergenerational aspirations that have yet to be realized are more likely to hold the hope - and expressed belief - that thier childrens' lives will be better than thier own.

 And me?
-I prefer to stay in the present and practice non-judgement.
+I prefer to stay in the present.
 The philosopher in me wants to know, what does "better" mean about the future anyway?